zzzprojects/docs/linqtosql-plus.net/pages/documentations/options-summary/batch.md

 ---

 ### BatchTimeout
-Gets or sets the maximum of time in seconds to wait for a batch before the command throws a timeout exception.
+Gets or sets the maximum amount of time in seconds to wait for a batch before the command throws a timeout exception.

 ```csharp